dave1010/ceo-bench/ROADMAP.md

 * DONE topics structured in dev/topics.yaml for easy iteration
 * DONE compile sample prompts and rubrics.
 * DONE created repo skeleton (prompts/, scripts/, etc) for future work
-* manually test a tiny vs big LLM on a few prompts.
+* DONE manually test a tiny vs big LLM on a few prompts.
 * tweak scoring
 * estimate human performance on these tasks.
 * update readme with findings and progress